Bruce Hammock

-Dr. Bruce Hammock is an American entomologist, chemist and toxicologist.
-He is known for his research regarding improving pest control agents, monitoring and determining the human and environmental health effects of pesticides and in medicine work on the inflammation resolving branch of the arachidonate cascade leading to a drug candidate to treat pain and inflammatory disease.
+Bruce Hammock (August 13, 1947 – January 5, 2026) was an American entomologist, chemist and toxicologist.
+He was known for his research regarding improving pest control agents, monitoring and determining the human and environmental health effects of pesticides and in medicine work on the inflammation resolving branch of the arachidonate cascade leading to a drug candidate to treat pain and inflammatory disease.
 Additionally, he made many advances in U.S. agriculture which led to him receiving the Frasch and Spencer Awards of the ACS and the Alexander von Humboldt Award in Agriculture.
 His early work tested the basic hypothesis in both insects and mammals that regulation of chemical mediators could be as much by specific degradation as by biosynthesis.
 He exploited this fundamental knowledge both in agriculture and in human pharmacology.

 In 1980, Hammock joined the University of California, Davis as an associate professor of Entomology and Environmental Toxicology.
 Since then, he has become a crucial part of campus by taking on roles such as being an active member of the UC Davis Comprehensive Cancer Center, principal investigator of the Biotechnology Training grant for 15 years and the program director of the NIEHS UC Davis Superfund Basic Research Program for the past 35 years.

-Early life and career
+Early life and education

 Bruce D. Hammock was born on August 13, 1947, in Little Rock, Arkansas where he attended high school.
 His father was a postal worker and his mother sold encyclopedias.
 As a young boy, he developed a love of natural history in part through Boy Scouts and enjoyed studying and befriending creatures in the nearby forest, including a pet raccoon named "Willy".

-Education

 Hammock attended Louisiana State University in Baton Rouge starting in forestry but moving to entomology, obtaining a B.S. magna cum laude in Entomology (with minors in Zoology and Chemistry) in 1969.
 He also obtained a PhD in Entomology-Toxicology at UC Berkeley in 1973 studying with John Casida.
 He then went on active duty as a medical officer at the U.S. Army Academy of Health Sciences where he developed a lifelong interest in controlling pain and inflammation.
 He became a Rockefeller Postdoctoral Fellow in Biochemistry at Northwestern University in 1974.
 Starting in 1975, he held his first academic position at UC Riverside for five years, then later became a professor at UC Davis in 1980, where he taught biochemistry, endocrinology, toxicology, and pharmaceutical discovery and development.
 For decades he also taught mountaineering and whitewater kayaking through the UCD Outdoor Adventures program, and started the institutionalization of annual water balloon fights, better known as "Bruce's Big Balloon Battle at Briggs".

-Family and personal life

-Hammock married Lassie May Graham of Fresno.
-They have three children Thomas S., Bruce G. and Frances H. Hammock and have two grandchildren Max and Lelia Ioana.